 - How can an enterprise prepare for a cloud health Strategy?

 Consider a health care ecosystem managed on an on-premise server.
 This includes the EMR and medical billing systems.
 You would soon see a surge in expenses due to healthcare overheads.
 You also need to factor maintenance upgrades, backups, and load balancing issues.
 Space utilization costs for on-premise servers also need to be factored.

 In this backdrop, opting for a cloud health strategy would be a viable option.
 The cloud service provider would manage all the overheads and infrastructure.
 Cloud health solutions help you focus on rolling out new products and features.
 The service provider manages the entire infrastructure and telemetry data exchange.

 Robust point of care products is being developed.
 Especially for remote patient monitoring telehealth and telemedicine solutions.
 The cloud helps bring interoperability and order in healthcare delivery.

 Cloud computing in the healthcare industry is a giant shared pool of computing.
-These storage resources can be well-orchestrated for building health care solutions.
+These storage resources can be well-orchestrated for building healthcare management solutions.
 They adapt to ever-changing needs, and that’s what makes them awesome.

 Cloud solutions allow you to scale or shrink resource capabilities.
 It helps match the evolving demand and needs!